wpswings/wallet-system-for-woocommerce/README.md

 * Customers can send Invitations to their friends to join the Wallet System.
 * Supports the Elementor page builder.

- ## TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE WALLET SYSTEM PLUGIN
+ ## TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE WALLET SYSTEM PLUGIN

 > Note:  Get [**Wallet System For WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-github-page&utm_campaign=wallet-pro)